Kapilaben & Ors. vs Ashok Kumar Jayantilal Sheth Through POA Gopalbhai Madhusudan Patel & Ors.

 - The Appellants appealed to the Supreme Court of India, challenging the High Court's judgment.

-- The Supreme Court maintained the status quo during the pendency of the appeal, and no steps have been taken for the execution of the impugned judgment.
+- The Supreme Court maintained the status quo during the appeal's pendency, and no steps were taken to execute the impugned judgment.

 Main issue: